CUTR-at-USF/opentripplanner-client-library/README.md

 #### Desktop Java/Kotlin

-This command generates 4 Jar files in `library/build/libs` and we encourage to use `library-jvm-1.0.0.jar` for desktop applications.
+This command generates four JAR files in `library/build/libs` and we encourage to use `library-jvm-1.0.0.jar` for manually including dependencies:

 ```
 ./gradlew :library:build